Meghan Markle Used the Same Makeup Artist as Princess Diana for Her Vanity Fair Cover Shoot

 When Meghan Markle shot her October 2017 cover for Vanity Fair, she took a cue from a cue from her boyfriend Prince Harry‘s late mother Princess Diana.

-Markle’s makeup was done by Mary Greenwell, the same artist who did Diana’s face for her now-iconic Vanity Fair shoot in 1997 with Mario Testino as well as her 1991 Vogue cover.
+Markle’s makeup (she wore Chanel products and Rimmel London nail enamel) was done by Mary Greenwell, the same artist who did Diana’s face for her now-iconic Vanity Fair shoot in 1997 with Mario Testino as well as her 1991 Vogue cover.

 Greenwell shared the cover shot on Instagram, calling the experience was “such a lovely day.”